mikeobrien/mikeobrien.github.com/_posts/2013-1-18-build-timing-and-error-details-teamcity-notifications.md

 createPackage  0:01  7%
 ```

 When a build fails, TeamCity will include failed test results in the email but not other failure information.
 I wanted to also add the failure summary (Like the one seen on the build summary page) in every failed build notification.
-Add the following anywhere in the `bodyHtml` section of `build_failed.ftl`:
+Add the following anywhere in the `bodyHtml` section of `build_failed.ftl`, adjusting the number of lines you want to capture (By default 25):

 ```html
 <div style="color:red">